ccb-hms/edw_tiger/README.md

     * **-c, --county: optional** Include this option to download all TIGER files by County.
 Can be combined with the -st/--state and -z/--zcta options to download for multiple rollups.
 Default behavior downloads for zcta, state, and counties.

+    * **-cl, --cleanup: optional** Whether or not you'd like to save copies of the csv tables to your `/HostData` directory.
+Use this option by including _--cleanup_, to not use this option simply omit _--cleanup_ from your SSH invocation.

     Example invocation:
     ```
     python3 -u < HostData/tiger2sql.py - --year "2017-2018" --uid "sa" --pwd "asd123^&*" --ipaddress "172.17.0.2" --zcta